lohar-mrunali/Project-2---Ski-dashboard/README.md

 Ski-dashboard

 Recommended Structure and Order

 1. ❄️ Snowy Analytics:
 Global Ski Resort Insights Dashboard A dynamic, interactive data visualization tool built to explore ski resort data worldwide—focusing on regional comparisons, resort attributes, terrain complexity, and skier suitability.

-2. Short Description / Purpose
+2. Short Description / Purpose:

  The Snowy Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 499 ski resorts across 38 countries and 5 continents.
 The dashboard focuses on highlighting major ski resort features like summer skiing    availability, night skiing, lift types, and slope difficulty.
 This tool is intended for use by tourism analysts, winter sports enthusiasts, travel companies, and data-driven strategists who seek to understand trends and characteristics of ski resorts globally.

-3. Tech Stack
+4. Tech Stack:

 List the key technologies used to build the dashboard.
 The dashboard was built using the following tools and technologies:
 • 📊 Power BI Desktop – Main data visualization platform used for report creation.
 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.